trabelsim/UR3_with_Robotiq_gripper_85/README.md

 #move to the path with the .stl/.dae file
 cd /path/where/the/file/has_been_saved_and_converted.stl

+#In my case the file is named "efektor_otwarty.stl"
-#replace the effector_name with the name of the effector you converted already
+#replace the effector_name with the name of the effector you converted already and copy it into ur_description/meshes/ur3/collision folder
-cp effector_name.stl ~/catkin_ws/src/universal_robot/ur_description/meshes/ur3/collision
+cp efektor_otwarty.stl ~/catkin_ws/src/universal_robot/ur_description/meshes/ur3/collision

-#the same has to be done for the visual state
+#the same has to be done for the visual state, but this time for the visual folder.
-cp effector_name.stl ~/catkin_ws/src/universal_robot/ur_description/meshes/ur3/visual
+cp efektor_otwarty.stl ~/catkin_ws/src/universal_robot/ur_description/meshes/ur3/visual
 ```

 ### Create the gripper xacro file
+Now that we added our 3D models to the workspace, we need to call them and attach to the appropriate place.
+For this scope we need a xacro file which will manage the gripper separately.
+Then in the next steps we will combine the gripper xacro file to the robot xacro file.

 Let's first move to the folder where the urdf files are stored.

 ```